 5 Fertility Myths Busted.

-In my own words, the week is about busting fertility myths.
+This is all about busting fertility myths.

 Because there are a LOT of fertility myths and stereotypes.